Guide to Capital Markets Tribunal Proceedings

 - Turn your camera on before speaking

-- Follow any instructions from the Panel regarding the use of your camera.
+- Follow any instructions from the panel regarding the use of your camera

 - If possible, connect your device to the internet using a cable instead of wi-fi.
 If you must use wi-fi, choose a location with a strong internet signal